Endzone Zodiac

 ♊︎

-The single most important astrological event of the year happens on the final day of the draft.
-Uranus completes its ingress into Gemini — a sign change that lasts seven years.
-Day 3 picks (Rounds 4–7) happen under a sky that the league hasn't operated in for half a century.
-Players selected on Saturday are entering a different astrological era than players selected Wednesday or Thursday.
-Expect Uranus-in-Gemini fingerprints on Day 3 picks: positional surprise, dual-threat athletes, communicators, scheme-flexible projects.
-The next half-decade of draft "sleepers" is starting on April 25.
+The single most important astrological event of the year happens during Day 3 of the draft.
+Uranus completes its ingress into Gemini on Saturday evening — a sign change that lasts seven years and hasn't happened since 1941.
+The early Day 3 rounds tick under the last minutes of Uranus in Taurus; the later rounds happen under Uranus in Gemini.
+Picks made Saturday morning are the last class drafted under a sky the league has been in for nearly a decade; picks made Saturday night are the first of a new era.
+Expect Uranus-on-the-boundary fingerprints: positional surprise, dual-threat athletes, communicators, scheme-flexible projects.
+The next seven years of draft "sleepers" start here.

 Bottom line

 This is a tense draft.
-Three different signs are pulling the picks in three different directions, and on Day 3 the sky itself shifts.
-Teams that read all three forces — and recognize the Uranus pivot — outdraft teams that pick to one philosophy.
+A grounded Taurus anchor is pulling one way, a four-planet Aries stack is pulling the other, and on Day 3 the sky itself shifts as Uranus changes signs.
+Teams that read the tension — and recognize the Uranus pivot — outdraft teams that pick to one philosophy.

 Team-by-team outlook